WestCoastInformatics/wci-terminology-service-in-5-minutes/curl-examples/README.md

 EOF
 token=`curl -X POST "$API_URL/auth/token" -d "@/tmp/data.txt" -H "Content-type: application/json" | jq '.access_token' | sed 's/"//g'`
 ```

+NOTE: if $token is null at this point, authentication was not successful.

 See sample payload data from this call in [`samples/login.txt`](samples/login.txt)